SRA-VJTI/Pixels_Seminar/git_github/2_git_workflow.md

 ## git pull and git push

 * We have so far studied how to modify a file, track it and store it in our Local Git Repository
-* To make these changes visible in your Remote Repository, you need to run **git pull** command
+* To make these changes visible in your Remote Repository, you need to run **git push** command
-* The git pull command updates your Remote Repository with content from your local Git Repository
+* The git push command updates your Remote Repository with content from your local Git Repository

 * If you want to publish your project uptil now to your git server, you can run the 'git push' command as follows
 ```